armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

 {% include p-section.html
    content="
-### Visual Implementation & Refinement
+### Visual implementation & refinement
-After we had settled on our scenario and setup, we spent a few weeks refining the visuals in two ways: (1) visual design and (2) performance.
-On the visual design side, we worked to create an environment that was industrial and sufficiently different from Portal.
+**After we had settled on our scenario and setup, we spent a few weeks refining the visuals in two ways: (1) visual design and (2) performance.** On the visual design side, we worked to create an environment that was industrial and unlike a game.
 Due to our hardware limitations (a laptop running the Oculus DK2), we also did what we could to keep the game performant (e.g. lowering the polygon count on objects that are further away from the subject).
 The rest of the team had vastly more experience creating games and as such they did the performance work."
 %}

 {% include media-img.html